callfoundationindia/callfoundationindia/content/_index.md

           <!---->

-          *   Transparent in working process & communication,
+          *   Transparent in working process & communication

           <!---->